Black Indians in the United States: European enslavement

 However, Carolinians had more of a preference for African slaves but also capitalized on the Indian slave trade combining both.
 By the late 1700s records of slaves mixed with African and Native American heritage were recorded.
 In the eastern colonies it became common practice to enslave Native American women and African men with a parallel growth of enslavement for both Africans and Native Americans.
 This practice also lead to large number of unions between Africans and Native Americans.
 This practice of combining African slave men and Native American women was especially common in South Carolina.

 Portrait of a Navajo woman c.
 19th century.

 During this time records also show that many Native American women bought African men but, unknown to the European traders, the women freed and married the men into their tribe.
 The Indian wars of the early 18th century, combined with the growing availability of African slaves, essentially ended the Indian Slave trade by 1750.
 Numerous colonial slave traders had been killed in the fighting, and the remaining Native American groups banded together, more determined to face the Europeans from a position of strength rather than be enslaved.

+A remarkable evidence of the European colonists' fear of possible resistance on the part of all enslaved individuals, as well as former slaves and their descendants, irrespective of ancestry, is found in the Census of slaves, conducted in the Province of New York in 1755.
+In the published record, a long list of enslaved individuals in Oyster Bay (a town on Long Island) is followed by an additional list of "free Negroes Melattoes [people of Afro-European ancestry] and Mustees [Mestizo] Resideing within ye Township of Oysterbay that may probably Be Likely In case of Insurrections To be as Mischevious as ye Slaves."
+(Free individuals were not supposed to be reported for the Census; a local militia captain supplied it on his own initiative, with the expectation "that ye Other Captains in Oysterbay will acquaint Your Honour [governor of New York] of those Resideing in ye Other parts of ye Township.")

 Though the Indian Slave Trade ended the practice of enslaving Native Americans continued, records from June 28, 1771, show Native American children were kept as slaves in Long Island, New York.
 Native Americans had also married while enslaved creating families both native and some of partial African descent.
 Occasional mentioning of Native American slaves running away, being bought, or sold along with Africans in newspapers is found throughout the later colonial period.
 There are also many accounts of former slaves mentioning having a parent or grandparent who was Native American or of partial descent.